AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ```

 !!! tip "Log into AWS CLI before running the script"
-    Before running this script, you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
+    Before running this script locally, you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
-    To do this, run the following commands in terminal before running the `data-download.py` script, and follow instructions to log in.
+    To do this, run the following commands in terminal before running the `results-download.py` script, and follow instructions to log in.

     ```sh
     # replace `openscpca` with your AWS CLI profile name if it differs